SamuelSarle/btail/README.md

 # Btail

 Tail logs from a point in time.
 To find where to start btail uses binary search.
 The end point can also be defined as a date.
 Alternatively you can get only n amount of lines using `--lines n`.
+If both the end date and a maxium are defined btail will stop at whichever comes first.

 ## Use